chjkusters/Endoscopy-CNNs-vs-Transformers/README.md

 - SwinV2: https://github.com/microsoft/Swin-Transformer

 ## Citation
-Please use the following citation
+If you think this helps, please use the following citation: